ZTF SN Ia DR2: Study of Type Ia Supernova lightcurve fits

 \subsubsection{Early phases: $\phi \in [-18,-10]$~d.}

-Early SN~Ia epochs are well probed by ZTF.
-This period is particularly important for progenitor studies as it contains imprints of the progenitor channel(s) and early lightcurve excesses are particularly looked for \citep[see e.g.,][and reference therein]{deckers2022}, as well as the rising time \citep[e.g.,][]{firth2015}.
-In turn, a deeper understanding of SN~Ia physics provides key information for SN~Ia cosmological analyses to understand and mitigate the origin of astrophysical biases \citep[see, e.g.,][]{dr2senzel} and reference therein).
+Early SN~Ia epochs are well probed by the ZTF.
+This period is particularly important for progenitor studies because it contains imprints of the progenitor channel(s), and early light-curve excesses are particularly searched for \citep[see, e.g.,][and references therein]{deckers2022}, as is the rise time \citep[e.g.,][]{firth2015}.
+In turn, a deeper understanding of SN~Ia physics provides key information for SN~Ia cosmological analyses for understanding and mitigating the origin of astrophysical biases \citep[see, e.g.,][]{dr2senzel} and reference therein).

-However, this very early phase-range currently lacks training data and existing lightcurve fitting algorithms are mostly extrapolating below $\phi=-10$~d (see data made available by \citealt{guy2010,betoule2014}, \citealt{taylor2021} and \citealt{kenworthy2021}).
-It is therefore not surprising to see strong deviations in this phase-range largely unexplored before ZTF.
-In Fig.~\ref{fig:lcresidual_main}, and in the early-phase panel of Fig.~\ref{fig:lcexample}, we see that the model over-estimate the data fluxes in the $\phi=-15$ to $-10$~d range.
-Figure~\ref{fig:lcresidual_main} also show a flux excess in the $\phi=-18$ to $-15$~d period, especially in $i$ and $g$.
-The SALT2 model does not prohibit the model flux from becoming negative, which are not physical.
+However, this very early phase range currently lacks training data, and existing light-curve fitting algorithms mostly extrapolate below $\phi=-10$~d (see the data made available by \citealt{guy2010,betoule2014}, \citealt{taylor2021}, and \citealt{kenworthy2021}).
+The strong deviations in this phase range, which was largely unexplored before the ZTF, are therefore expected.
+In Fig.~\ref{fig:lcresidual_main} and in the early phase panel of Fig.~\ref{fig:lcexample}, the model overestimates the data fluxes in the $\phi=-15$ to $-10$~d range.
+Figure~\ref{fig:lcresidual_main} also shows a flux excess in the $\phi=-18$ to $-15$~d period, especially in $i$ and $g$.
+The SALT2 model does not prohibit the model flux from becoming negative, which is not physical.
 This is particularly true for low $x_1$ models.
-The early excess thus points towards a parameter modeling issue rather than a real physical effect.
+The early excess can thus be attributed to a modeling issue and not to a real physical effect.

-In the $\phi=-15$ to $-10$~d period the model over-prediction suggests that the SN~Ia lightcurve rise starts slightly later and rises slightly faster than what the model predicts.
-This is likely a regularization issue that penalizes fast evolution of the model era that have no sufficient training.
-At $\phi=-10$~d, the SALT2 model converges towards the correct SN~Ia rise pace, likely thanks to sufficient training.
-This is visible in Fig.~\ref{fig:lcexample}: the black line (model) clearly lies on top of the white marker (binned data).
+In the $\phi=-15$ to $-10$~d period, the model overprediction suggests that the SN~Ia light-curve rise starts slightly later and rises slightly faster than predicted by the model.
+This is likely a regularization issue that penalizes fast evolution of the model eras that lack sufficient training.
+At $\phi=-10$~d, the SALT2 model converges toward the correct SN~Ia rise pace, likely because of sufficient training.
+This is visible in Fig.~\ref{fig:lcexample}: The black line (model) clearly lies on top of the white marker (binned data).